Is it time?

 This includes deleting both from the Schedules in Minnesota’s Controlled Substances Act.
 Minnesota Statutes Chapter 152.
 And we call this “de-scheduling.”

 In addition, we amend the criminal drug laws to delete all references to THC and marijuana.
 And most of these are also in Chapter 152.
+Marijuana, THC and cannabis are all deleted from Chapter 152 on “Controlled Substances.”
+After all, beer, wine and spirits aren’t in Chapter 152, either.

-Step two – regulation
+Step two: regulation

 We have equal rights to marijuana as to beer and wine.
 So the marijuana laws mirror those regulating beer and wine.